Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Optimal Solution

-Problem \ref{p:I_lower_lower} is convex and satisfies the Slater's condition, then the Karush-Kuhn-Tucker (KKT) condition can serves as a sufficient and necessary condition for the optimal solution \cite{boyd_vandenberghe_2004}.
-Specifically, the Lagrange function of Problem \ref{p:I_lower_lower} can be written as \begin{small}
+Problem \ref{p:I_lower_lower} is convex and satisfies the Slater's condition, then the KKT condition can serve as a sufficient and necessary condition for the optimal solution \cite{boyd_vandenberghe_2004}.
+Specifically, the Lagrange function of Problem \ref{p:I_lower_lower} can be written as